skent259/mildsvm/cran-comments.md

 ## Resubmission
 This is a resubmission.
+Thank you for the helpful suggestions.
 In this version I have:

+* Edited title to
+  * remove "in R" and
+  * add "With Support Vector Machines" for more information.

-* Converted the DESCRIPTION title to title case.
+* Edited DESCRIPTION to

-* I have added to the DESCRIPTION file the website and brief instructions for how to get the 'gurobi' package
+  * remove extra spaces,
+  * add references from the package, and
+  * correct spelling of 'optimization'

+* Added \value tag for the following .Rd files: as_mi_df.Rd, as_mild_df.Rd, formatting.Rd

+* Removed pipe (%>%) as an export, thus removing the problematic pipe.Rd file

 ## R CMD check results